badjoerichards/aideepspeak/README.md

 - Customizable character roles and hierarchies
 - Flexible meeting contexts and scenarios

+There is information overload in this README so anyone can build on it without me.

 ## What can this be used for?

-- Real-world profession and meeting simulation
+- Real-world professional meeting for various disciplines and simulations
-- AI-powered role-playing games
+- AI-powered role-playing games, or parts of them
 - Storytelling
 - You are the artist, be creative.
-You set up the meeting, then let it run.
+Set up the meeting, and let it run.

-It is as entertaining as it is a productive tool - and it all depends on how you use it.
+It is as entertaining as it is a productive tool - all depends on how you use it.
 The most entertaining outcome could be the most likely.

+It generates a realistic and professional meeting conversation based on the most human historical context, with the best AI models available.
+What you do with it is entirely up to you.

 ## Installation